Shoulder Pain Treatment

 Ice

-With any tendonitis or bursitis where inflammation is a factor, using ice can help reduce the inflammation and pain.
+With tendonitis or bursitis where inflammation is an issue, using ice can sometimes help reduce the inflammation and pain.

 For help with your shoulder injury, your North Burnaby Heights physiotherapist or chiropractor at Cedar can help guide you in the right direction.
 They would first diagnose where the pain was coming from.
 Your physio or chiro can come up with a treatment plan for you to then get your pain under control.
 The next step would be to create an exercise program for you to target your shoulder muscles and help your recovery.